korawichkavee/12740-Ridecomfort-Pittsburgh/index.md

 Sensing vibrations is much more challenging.
 This is a dynamic, aperiod signal.
 While we expect the signal to be 'centered' around 1g, sporadic motion from the vehicles causes it to vary at random intervals.
 These variations tend to be a function of external sources, such as potholes and road conditions, stops and traffic lights, other cars, driving habits, etc. Thus, we cannot expect a consistent, periodic signal.
 Instead, we sample the signal at a rate high enough to capture these sudden variations in acceleration and use this to quantify the vibrations during the ride.

 Sound sensing poses and entirely new set of challenges.
 Sound signals are dynamic, periodic signals that cover a very large range of frequencies (up to and above 1kHz).
 Due to limitations of the sensors and equipment, sampling rate is severely limited to the point where effectively all sound signals are aliased.
 Thus, trying to determine the sound wave frequencies is futile.
 Instead, we focus our efforts on measuring volume: magnitude of the sound waves.
 This magnitude is converted into decibels to easily compare to human comfort levels.
+For this analysis, it is important to note that normal speech is around 60 dB and any sound above 120 dB is perceived as discomfort. [^2]

 ### Sensors Used - In Depth
 An outline of the sensor descriptions and specifications is show in Table 1.
 The final setup of the sensor with the RaspberryPi is shown in Figure 3 below.